 Join a walking or biking club.

-Limit the time you spend sitting to do things like watch TV, play video games, or use a computer.
+Limit the time you spend sitting to do things.
+This includes watching TV, playing video games, or using a computer.

 Eat a healthy diet